LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 3. __(Optional:) Present a live demo where you add and remove a backend container.__

-The demonstration was made on the 22nd December.
+The demonstration was made on the 22nd of December.